 After receiving tuition from pipe band drummer Jock Cree, and playing local gigs in the Aldershot area (Home of the British Army to the south of London), in the early 70s, he went on to join the Roy Young Band, then the second incarnation of British jazz-rock band If from 1972 to 1975.
-He played on four albums by the band and contributed many of their songs.
+He played on four albums by the band and contributed songwriting to many of their songs.

 Following If’s break-up, Davies joined US hard rock guitarist Ted Nugent in the aftermath of his band the Amboy Dukes, from 1975 to 1982 as drummer, producer and/or co-producer of all Nugent’s recordings over those years, in collaboration with Lew Futterman, who had also produced If.

 In 1975 Nugent had dropped The Amboy Dukes name and the band became The Ted Nugent Band.
 They were definitely a “band” and all of the members wanted that and discussed it.
 None of them considered themselves as “back up players”.
 One of the conditions of Derek St. Holmes joining them, was it was called a “band”.
 So, they toured as The Ted Nugent Band and, in 1975, after replacing Staffield with Cliff Davies on vocals and drums, they went into the studio to do their first album, which at the time was unnamed, for Epic Records.
 Cliff was instrumental in organizing and producing the album; he basically came in from London and commandeered the recording session, which produced Ted Nugent’s first gold album, which later went multi-platinum.
 He was never given full credit for producing this album.